moclam1905/CocktailRecipes/README.md

 - **Data Layer**: API integration and local database for offline access
 - **Domain Layer**: Business logic and use cases to keep your drinks perfect
 - **UI Layer**: Beautiful Jetpack Compose UI components and responsive ViewModels
+- **BaseViewModel Pattern**: All ViewModels inherit from a common base class for standardized state management and error handling

 ## 🚀 Current Progress